-Film & Video students shoot and edit short films.
+Film & video students shoot and edit short films.
 Film assignments may include documentary, narrative, or both.
 Students work in groups and can expect to learn about the various roles on a film set (director, editor, grip, props, etc.) The student films are screened in a public exhibition.
 Class discussions and film screenings may contain mature subject matter.
-16 students are accepted.
+Up to 20 students are accepted.

 Requirements for Applicants

 To apply to the film program, applicants must submit one short film, no longer than 5 minutes.
 Judges will be looking for applicants who are good storytellers; applicants with strong narrative skills should not be discouraged from applying due to unfamiliarity with the technical aspects of filmmaking.
 Video submissions may be any narrative format using any technique (e.g., video, animation, stop-motion, multimedia).